The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Conclusions

 \section{Conclusions}

-We presented an analysis of the clustering of $282,068$ galaxies in the DR9 sample of BOSS data for a wide range of scales, ranging from $\sim500\,\kpch$ to $\sim90\,\Mpch$.
-We separately studied the clustering in the northern and southern hemispheres, as well as for the full sky sample.
+We presented an analysis of the clustering of $282,068$ galaxies in the DR9 sample of BOSS data for a wide range of scales ranging from $\sim500\,\kpch$ to $\sim90\,\Mpch$.
+We separately studied the clustering in the northern and southern hemispheres, as well as for the combined sky sample.
 We measured the two-dimensional, projected and redshift-space correlation functions and compare the results with those obtained from a large cosmological simulation with $1\,h^{-1}\,{\rm Gpc}$ on a side at a redshift of $z=0.53$.
+We also provide tables of the measured correlations together with estimates of the correlation matrices of the observed correlations (see Appendix~\ref{app:b}).
 The cosmological parameters adopted in the simulation are consistent with the latest WMAP7 results and several other probes.
-Our simulation, also known as MultiDark, is able to resolve the relevant subhalo masses needed to compare with the observed satellite population.
-To bridge the gap between galaxies and dark matter haloes we use a simple HAM technique applied to the BOSS-CMASS sample.
-Our main results can be summarized as follows:
+To bridge the gap between galaxies and dark matter haloes we use an HAM technique applied to the BOSS-CMASS sample.
+Our simulation, also known as MultiDark, is able to resolve the relevant subhalo masses needed to analyse the resulting satellite distribution.
+It is worth noting that the subhalo population in the simulation is completely determined by the cosmological model adopted not relying on a pure fit to the empirical correlation functions.